This example shows the behaviour of variable-step solvers in a Foucault pendulum model. Simulink® solvers

 help ode45 in MATLAB Command Window.

-Table 1: List of variable-step solvers available in Simulink
+Figure 2: List of variable-step solvers available in Simulink

-There a different ways to assess the performance of a solver.
+There are different ways to assess the performance of a solver.
 If a problem has a closed form solution, you could compare the solver results with the expected theoretical result.
 You could also monitor the time it takes to simulate a model using a particular solver.

 Unfortunately there is no exact theoretical solution for the Foucault Pendulum problem.
 There is an approximate closed form solution, however it cannot be used to assess solver performance (see the Foucault pendulum example).